Cat café: Singapore

+Malaysia

+Malaysia has also seen a rise in the cat and pet cafe trend since 2015 any many have popped in cities across the country.
+Generally, different states have different laws, standards, permits and restrictions for cafes with animals.
+The Animal Welfare Act requires licence for those having animals for a living to prevent animal cruelty but enforcement has been weak.

+In 2017, Penang, where animal cafes are extremely popular, a new ruling required animal cafes to have separate rooms for guests to dine and handle the pets.

+Meanwhile in 2024, the unanimous passing of the Protection of Public Health (Amendment) Bill 2024 by the Sarawak Legislative Assembly meant that animals are not allowed in food premises in Sarawak, including cat cafes which affected cat cafe owners there.

 South Korea

-South Korea also has several cat cafés, most in Seoul, the capital city of South Korea.
+South Korea has several cat cafés mostly in Seoul.
 Cat cafés in South Korea have been very successful among both residents and tourists in South Korea.
-Customers can even adopt a cat at the cat cafés.
+Customers can adopt a cat at the cat cafés.

 Taiwan

 Cats are popular pets in Taiwan, with the cat population increasing rapidly in recent years.
-The world's first cat café, named "Cat Flower Garden", opened in Taipei in 1998, where there is also a luxurious "Cathy Hotel" especially for cats.
-The Taiwanese cat café concept next spread to Japan, and later to most other countries around the world.
+The world's first cat café, named "Cat Flower Garden" was opened in Taipei in 1998, where there is also a luxurious "Cathy Hotel" especially for cats.
+The Taiwanese cat café concept then spread to Japan, and later to most other countries around the world.

 Thailand

-Thailand has several cat cafés, most in Bangkok.
-Cat Cafe by Dome, Cat Up Cafe, Caturday, Cataholic Cafe, The Coffee Cat, Mohu Mohu Cafe and Purr Cat Cafe Club are all located in Bangkok.
+Thailand has several cat cafés, mostly in Bangkok, such as Cat Cafe by Dome, Cat Up Cafe, and Purr Cat Cafe Club, which were all located in Bangkok.
 Each serves baked goods with a small menu of main dishes and coffee and tea.
 Many have special pricing for petting time with a specific cat.
-Prices are usually higher than at most cafés but not unreasonably so.
+Prices are usually a little higher than at most cafés.
 They all have rules regarding the behavior of guests towards the cats and often have purebred cats.
-Catmosphere Cat Cafe and Maewmoth cafés are located in Chiang Mai.